-“Adulting classes are important to teens because they often cover topics that are no longer covered in school, or that can be unfamiliar to parents,” Amy says.
-“For example, applying for college and financial aid is very fluid and changes often.”
+“Adulting classes are important for teens because they often cover topics that are no longer covered in school, or that might be unfamiliar to parents,” Amy says.
+“For example, applying for college and financial aid is very fluid and the details change often.”

 These kinds of classes also create a neutral environment where kids can ask questions they may be embarrassed to bring up with family or friends.